LorenzoPiersante/Electrical_Signal_in_Si_Detector/README.txt

 Details about the function themselves are given in the comments that accompany the code.

-The pdf files provide some information about the the Weighting_field_calculation file and the Electric_field_calculation file
+The pdf files provide some information about the the Weighting_field_calculation file and the Electric_field_calculation file.